How to Solve The HTML5 Video ‘File Not Found’ Error

 An ‘HTML5: Video file not found’ error indicates either the browser you are using doesn’t support HTML5 or the webpage doesn’t have the proper video codec.

-You may contact the website’s developer to install HTML5 supporting codecs for all the three WebM, MP4, and OGG formats.
+You may contact the website’s developer to install HTML5 supporting codecs for all three WebM, MP4, and OGG formats.

 In case you are an Internet user who witnesses this error, then ensure using the updated browser that supports HTML5.
 Further, if the error persists, try the other ways given in this post to fix the issue.